-How “Smart” Transportation is Transforming Commercial Real Estate in 2020
+How “Smart” Transportation is Transforming Commercial Real Estate

 In March 2020, Mass Transit magazine (a business-to-business transit publication) featured a piece that was good news for Central Ohio residents.
 The article reaffirmed what a growing number of people have come to accept as a matter of course: exciting new transportation initiatives are transforming commercial real estate.